-Oestradiol is a natural female sex hormone called an oestrogen.
+Estradiol is a natural female sex hormone called an estrogen.
 It is the same hormone that your ovaries were producing before the menopause.
 NETA is a hormone called a progestogen.
 It has effects similar to the female hormone, progesterone, which your ovaries also produced before the menopause.

 After the age of 40, and especially after the menopause, some women develop osteoporosis.
 This is a thinning of the bones that makes them weaker and more likely to break, especially the bones of the spine, hip and wrist.
 Exercise, calcium and vitamin D can help reduce the risk of osteoporosis.

-Women who still have a uterus must take both oestrogen and progestogen as part of HRT.
-This is because oestrogen stimulates the growth of the lining of the uterus (called the endometrium).
+Women who still have a uterus must take both estrogen and progestogen as part of HRT.
+This is because estrogen stimulates the growth of the lining of the uterus (called the endometrium).
 Before menopause this lining is removed during your period through the action of a natural progestogen.
-After menopause, taking oestrogen on its own as HRT may lead to irregular bleeding and to a disorder called endometrial hyperplasia.
+After menopause, taking estrogen on its own as HRT may lead to irregular bleeding and to a disorder called endometrial hyperplasia.
 Progestogens such as NETA help to protect the lining of the uterus from developing this disorder.